Lowkey: Political activism

 In May 2017, Lowkey endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 He said: "We have a choice between policies which foster empathy and policies which foster greed, resentment, estrangement and alienation."
 In November 2019, along with other public figures, Lowkey signed a letter supporting Corbyn and describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 UK general election.
 In the same month, along with 34 other musicians, he signed a letter endorsing Corbyn in the 2019 UK general election with a call to end austerity.
 In December 2019, along with 42 other cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."

 Lowkey was critical of the response to the Grenfell Tower fire in 2017 stating that "the tragic event was a result of the injustice and criminality at the heart of Britain’s current political system".

 During the Gaza war, Lowkey has appeared on Piers Morgan Uncensored and criticized Israel's conduct and media coverage of the conflict.

+Critics and analyses have pointed to the consistency and intellectual depth of his work, noting that his discography forms "an ongoing investigation into state power, militarism, and corporate complicity" sustained across decades.